nrinaudo/kantan.csv/docs/src/main/tut/case_classes_as_rows.md

 layout: default
 title:  "Encoding case classes as rows"
 section: tutorial
+sort: 12
 ---
-In a [previous post](10-tuples_as_rows.html), we've seen how to encode tuples as CSV rows.
+In a [previous post](tuples_as_rows.html), we've seen how to encode tuples as CSV rows.
 While useful, actual code rarely stores business objects as tuples - encoding case classes is a much more common need than encoding tuples.

 Let's imagine that we have a list of values of type `Person` to encode: